fillano/birthdaypicker/README.md

 ###monthFormat (string)
 ####Default value: short
 The monthFormat setting determines the text displayed in the month select box.
-It can be either short, or long. i.e. Jan or January
+It can be either short, long, or digit. i.e. Jan or January or 01.

 ###placeholder (boolean)
 ####Default value: true